Table of contents

 2. Attend your appointment and discuss with your physician why you would like an MMJ Card

 The doctor will review your medical records and ask you questions based on your medical history.
-They will provide you with advice and guidance on whether medical marijuana is a good choice for you.
+They will advise you on whether medical marijuana is a good choice.

 4. Complete the medical marijuana application on the government website